OWASP/www-project-threat-and-safeguard-matrix/index.md

 ![AI Threats](assets/images/AIThreats.png)

-This matrix makes it clear that there is no single solution for AI security.
+This matrix makes it clear that there is no single solution that your company can buy to solve AI security.
 Each threat demands a unique set of safeguards, highlighting the necessity of a robust, defense-in-depth strategy to effectively counter a diverse range of AI risks and protect your company from material impacts.

 # What do the terms mean?
 To ensure proper use of the TaSM, be sure to understand the definitions of the terms used within the matrix